How to Set Goals as a Designer

 - What are some principles and ethics I would not compromise on?

 Everyone has some values that they consider the most important and cannot compromise on in their profession.
-Say, you’re a believer in body positivity and the industry?
+Say, you’re a believer in body positivity, but is the industry too?
 Not so much.
 And if you’re still inclined towards this profession, well there are other doors within designing to knock on too.
 So, answer these questions for yourself, dive deeper into your mind and heart, and identify what it is that you cannot let go of at all.

 - Why me?